 fit() to resume training from the latest checkpoint.

-In the example notebook below, we demonstrate how to use HorovodEstimator to train a deep neural network on the MNIST dataset.
+The example notebook below demonstrates how to use HorovodEstimator to train a deep neural network on the MNIST dataset.